How phone cards are graded

 Slabbing

-Your phone card will be encapsulated and slabbed in a protective coating to ensure it retains its current grade and quality.
+Your phone card will be encapsulated in a protective case to ensure it retains its current grade and quality for many years.

 Serial Number & Certificate